This site is for those who are interested in the application of information and communications technology for environmental regulation.

 Our principal activity to date has been the workshop “Information and Communications Technology for Environmental Regulation: Developing a Research Agenda” in June 2013 at the National University of Ireland Galway.
 We also have a LinkedIn group.

 We also organised a panel on Using ICT for environmental regulation.
-Overlaps between privacy and environmental law at Computers, Privacy and Data Protection 2015.
+Overlaps between privacy and environmental law at Computers, Privacy and Data Protection 2015, and a workshop on Blockchain and Sustainable Communities in 2016.